jkhatri01/anshulpatel25.github.io/personal_website/content/post/cloud_native.md

 ### Modular Applications

 - Problem with monoliths was that even if we need to scale only one module ( For eg: Payment), we need to replicate/scale the whole monolith which defeats the purpose of `Resource Pooling`
 - Microservices and MicroFrontends can provide better `Resource Pooling` by running containers/functions on the same VMs.
-Also scaling Microservices also becomes easy as it is independent/loosely coupled and performs single functionality of the domain.
+Also scaling Microservices becomes easy as it is independent/loosely coupled and performs single functionality of the domain.
 (For eg: In Ecommerce domain, single functionality can be Payment, Checkout, Carts, Orders, Shipping, etc).
 Most of the modern-day storage systems are multi-tenant, hence multiple applications can take advantage of this multi-tenancy (`Resource Pooling`)characteristics.

-### Polyglot Architecture
+### Polyglot Paradigm

 - Probably the best thing of using this paradigm.
 As dependencies are packaged along with the application and are isolated from the underlying execution environment, the development team can use their language of choice to write their modules and achieve their use case.

 ### Centralized Logging

-- Due to Rapid Elasticity, it can be difficult for the development team to track down the problematic machine and view its logs, as it wouldn't be secure as well as convenient to hand out production machine access (For eg: SSH) to different development teams.
+- Due to `Rapid Elasticity`, it can be difficult for the development team to track down the problematic machine and view its logs, as it wouldn't be secure as well as convenient to hand out production machine access (For eg: SSH) to different development teams.
 - Almost all major cloud providers provide a service which can ingest log or log-like data.
 (For eg: Cloudwatch logs, ELK)
 - Applications should forward their logs to centralized logging service.
 - `On-demand self-service` centralized logging solution can be used by development teams to securely and conveniently access the production logs.